 On 30 June 2022 the Climate Vulnerable Forum (CVF) and GLOBE International published the first detailed compendium of climate change laws and policies in 48 of the world’s most climate vulnerable nations.
 Launched on the International Day of Parliamentarism, the Mapping Report on Climate Change Laws and Policies in Climate Vulnerable Forum (CVF) Countries reveals for the first time the extent of progress in creating legislative architecture and policy frameworks, to address climate change in 48 of the 55 member states of the Climate Vulnerable Forum.

-The report launch takes place during London Climate Action Week, the midway point as the UK COP26 Presidency hands over to Egypt’s Presidency of COP27 in November 2022.
+The report launch took place during London Climate Action Week, the midway point as the UK COP26 Presidency hands over to Egypt’s Presidency of COP27 in November 2022.
 The report brings back into the picture the crucial constitutional role of parliaments in ensuring that promises made at international fora such as COP26 and COP27 are delivered.

 In their Foreword, four leading CVF parliamentarians – Hon.
 Emmanuel Marfo (Ghana), Speaker Mohamed Nasheed (Maldives), Congresswoman Loren Legarda (Philipines) and Saber Chowdhury MP (Bangladesh) – note: